 Instead of causing generalized cell monolayer destruction, some viruses produce localized areas (foci) of infection.
 Cells become enlarged, rounded, and refractile, eventually detaching from the growth surface, leaving cleared areas surrounded by rounded-up cells as the infection spreads concentrically.
 Focal degeneration is characteristic of the herpesviruses and poxviruses.

 Infected cells greatly enlarge and clump together in “grape-like” clusters.
 For example, adenoviruses.

 Severa virus families produce large and/or numerous cytoplasmic vacuoles.
 Vacuolation is visible only after staining.
 Retroviruses, paramyxoviruses, and flaviviruses may cause vacuolization.

 It involves the fusion of the plasma membranes of four or more cells to produce an enlarged cell with four or more nuclei.
 Some paramyxoviruses; and herpesviruses may produce syncytia.
 Syncytia are much easier to observe after staining.

-These are areas of altered staining in cells, which cannot be seen in live cell cultures.
+These are areas of altered staining in cells that cannot be seen in live cell cultures.
 Depending on the causative virus, these inclusions may be single or multiple, large or small, round or irregularly shaped, intranuclear or intracytoplasmic, eosinophilic (pink staining), or basophilic (blue-purple staining).

-Earlier, virologists used to rely on cytopathic effects for the identification of viruses but nowadays the reliance has decreased substantially, due to a raise in nucleic acid amplification tests such as polymerase chain reaction (PCR) which is faster and more specific.
+Before, virologists used to rely on cytopathic effects to identify viruses.
+The reliance has decreased substantially due to a rise in nucleic acid amplification tests such as polymerase chain reaction (PCR), which is faster and more specific.